grokloc/grokloc-postgres/README.md

 See `CONTRIBUTORS.md` in this repository.

+# Image Versioning

+This repository manages a Docker image.
+The tag `dev` is applied to the most recent version, but there is also a fixed version tag pushed to Docker Hub that you can reference.
+See `VERSION` in `Makefile`.
+Periodically, similarly versioned images for other parts of GrokLOC may make reference to versions pushed from this repository by the GrokLOC team, so you should be mindful of these tags.
+Outdated tags may be removed from Docker Hub.

 # Status

 This repository is under active development but hasn't reached a useful state yet.